pingryiRT/DistributedComputing-Docs/paper.md

 Reputation System
 -----------------
-(TODO write a sentence or two intro to this section)
+(TODO write a sentence or two intro to this section) Reputation is a system of currency used in the network.
+Reputation is earned either by running other people's code or hashing out the next block in the block chain.
+Each of these tasks will reward the node with a different type of reputation, worker reputation or block reputation (These names will probably be different).
+Since both the block chain and worker tasks need to be accomplished, this system of reputation will self regulate the amount of work done for both tasks.
+If ever the number of worker tasks begin to outnumber the number block chain tasks, then users will probably choose to work towards the block chain tasks more and vise versa.

+2 Types of Reputation
+Lifetime histories
+Cumulative totals
 For each node, which will be uniquely identified by a public-private key pair, the reputation system keeps track of the follwoing.
 * Operations performed as a worker
 * Operations received (TODO vocab) as a master